GeorgeNAL/NALathletics-blog/_posts/2021-01-08-usatf-cancels-indoor-championships.md

 ---
 <h6>USA Track & Field prohibited Team USA athletes from competing in the World Athletics Half Marathon Championships in the fall.
 With World Athletics already bumping World Indoor Championships off the 2021 calendar, did anyone really think USATF would bother with an indoor meet?</h6>

 The long line of indoor track & field cancellations have met their logical and lamely predictable end.
-USA Track & Field announced their [cancellationn of the national indoor championships](https://www.usatf.org/news/2021/2021-usatf-indoor-championships-combined-events-ca).
+USA Track & Field announced their [cancellation of the national indoor championships](https://www.usatf.org/news/2021/2021-usatf-indoor-championships-combined-events-ca).

 USATF attributed the decision to "statewide restrictions in New Mexico and other logistical challenges for the event [that] are too severe to overcome."
 New Mexico's statewide restrictions are, in fact, among the most onerous and irrational in the country: high school cross country athletes were required to wear face masks while competing in the fall.
 At 5,000 feet of altitude.